2600hz/monster-ui/docs/validation.md

 *	_greaterDate_: The element should contain a date greater than the on in the provided input.
 *	_checkList_: The value of this element should not appear in the provided list (array or map).

-We didn't make a simplified function to add custom rules directly within your app, but you can do it using the [_jQuery.validator.addMethod_](http://jqueryvalidation.org/jQuery.validator.addMethod) method.
+We didn't make a simplified function to add custom rules directly within your app, but you can do it using the [_jQuery.validator.addMethod_][add_method] method.

 ### Other options

 Several different options can be set in the _monster.ui.validate_ method, below is a quick overview of those options.
-See [here](http://jqueryvalidation.org/validate) for the complete list.
+See [here][validate] for the complete list.

 *	The _messages_ option will allow you to customize the content of the appended error labels.
 This is only if you want to override the default messages.
 *	The _errorPlacement_ option will allow you to choose where to append your error labels.